 Option 3: Online yoga membership site

 The all-encompassing option is to offer a yoga membership.
-With this model, students pay a monthly subscription fee in exchange for new content, mentorship, or live sessions from you every month.
+With a membership model, students pay a monthly subscription fee in exchange for new content, mentorship, or live sessions from you every month.

 Membership sites differ from standalone courses and live classes in a few key ways, including in the expectations of your students and what is required of you, the site owner.
 For example, here are a few elements that make up a typical membership site: